sjmc11/vue-wswg-demos/src/page-builder/wswg-demo-theme/README.md

 ## License

-This starter kit follows the same license as the vue-wswg-editor library.
+This theme follows the same license as the vue-wswg-editor library.